jhuix/vscode-markdown-preview-showdown/README.md

 * `markdown-preview-showdown.puppeteer.chromePath`:

     Chrome executable path, which is used for Puppeteer export.
 Leaving it empty means the path will be found automatically `(only for windows)`.

+* `markdown-preview-showdown.toc.chapterNumber`:

+    Show chapter number of TOC such as \"1.1.\", default true.

 ## Keybindings